zuozhenggh/learning-library/solutions-library/jde-move-improve/setup/setup.md

 To have the greatest success in completing this tutorial make sure you have a general knowledge of OCI and its web interface.

-## Step 1: Generate an SSH Key Pair
+## Task 1: Generate an SSH Key Pair

 In this section you will generate a Secure Shell (SSH) key pair that you will use to connect to your instance.